Prasad-Lahane/Zomato-Performance-Analysis-with-Power-BI/README.md

 🧠 How to Use
 1. Clone the repository
-2. Open the .pbix file in Power BI Desktop
+2. Open the .pbit file in Power BI Desktop
 3. Explore and interact with filters (city, category, age, etc.)

 🤝 Let’s Connect